 - In a large mixing bowl, combine the flax seed and water and stir well.
 Let it sit for 5 minutes or until it starts to thicken.

-- Add the rest of the liquid ingredients (coconut milk, maple syrup, lemon juice, and zest) to the bowl with the flax.
-Stir well to combine.
+- Add the rest of the liquid ingredients (coconut milk, maple syrup, lemon juice, and zest) to the bowl with the flax and whisk to combine.

-- In a second bowl, combine the dry ingredients (walnuts, oats, coconut flakes, baking powder, and salt) and stir together to combine.
+- In a second bowl, combine the dry ingredients (oats, baking powder, and salt) and stir together to combine.

-- Pour the dry ingredients evenly over the blueberries in the pan.
+- Add the dry ingredients to the wet ingredients and stir well.
+Stir in the blueberries.

 - Bake for 40-45 minutes or until top of the oatmeal is golden brown and the middle no longer jiggles when you give the pan a shake.

 - Allow to cool on the counter a few minutes before cutting into pieces to serve.

 - Serving Size: 1/4 recipe

 - Calories: 340 kcals